jundalisay/superblist/content/en/social/economics/why-business-is-immoral.md

 > Summary: Business is based on money which really is just quantitative information.
 It is unable to carry qualitative information such as morality.
 Contracts, on the other hand, can carry such information and are a better foundation of the economy.

-In some societies, especially Eastern ones, business is usually looked down upon.
+In some societies, especially Eastern ones, business and commerce are usually looked down upon.
 In ancient China and Japan, merchants were not respected and were even oppressed.

 In fact, both China and Japan closed off their doors to foreign trade.

 In Europe after the fall of Rome, traders were seen as mean and lowly peddlers.
 One just needs to read the Merchant of Venice, as well as King Edward I's oppression of bankers and traders, to find proof of this.

+{{< q a="Ibn-Khaldun" c="Muqaddimah, Chapter 5, Part 14">}}
+The character of merchants are inferior to those of noblemen and rulers.
+This is because merchants are mostly occupied with buying and selling which necessarily requires cunning.
+If the merchant's character adopts the bad qualities that follow from cunning such as quarrelsomeness, cheating, defrauding, falsification of prices, his character will be one of the lowest sort.
+Political leaders avoid engaging in commerce because of the character that one acquires from its practice.
+There are some merchants who are not affected by those character qualities and are able to avoid them, because they have noble souls and are magnanimous.
+But they are very rare in this world.
+{{< /q >}}

 ![Chinese dominance](https://socioecons.files.wordpress.com/2016/03/20130615_blp504.jpg)

-It was only during the mercantile period, from the 17th century onwards, did merchants gain respect gradually until they reached the pinnacle of respect seen today.
-In modern times, CEOs, such as Ken Lay and Bernie Ebbers, and even speculators, such as George Soros, were looked up to.
+It was only during the mercantile period, from the 17th century onwards, did merchants gain respect gradually until they reached the pinnacle seen today.
+In modern times, CEOs, such as Ken Lay and Bernie Ebbers, and even speculators, such as George Soros, are looked up to.

 This rise in respectability is an effect of the Industrial Revolution. <!--  which came from British improvements on the steam engine which allowed the mass production of useful things which were then distributed through commerce.
 Ancient Rome did not have the natural ore deposits like England and so the Romans could not create such a commercial revolution. --> After people experienced the ease and usefulness of created by industrialization and man-made products, they naturally gave respect to the humans who made those things possible.